Basic Concept

 - The Company shall establish and operate an internal reporting system with the General Manager of the Corporate Planning Department and the legal advisor as the reporting contact points.

 - The Internal Audit Office, which is independent from the executive departments and directly reports to the President, will conduct periodic internal audits to ascertain the status of the execution of duties and verify whether they are being performed properly, appropriately, and rationally in compliance with laws, regulations, the Articles of Incorporation, and other relevant laws and regulations.
-The results of such audits shall be reported to the Board of Directors and the Board of Corporate Auditors and, as necessary, to the Accounting Auditor.
+The results of such audits shall be reported to the Board of Directors and the Audit and Supervisory Committee and, as necessary, to the Accounting Auditor.

 - As a business operator handling personal information under the Act on the Protection of Personal Information, we recognize the necessity and importance of protecting personal information and consider it our social responsibility to ensure the protection of personal information.
 With the aim of ensuring the proper handling of information assets including personal information, we have established a privacy policy and thoroughly protect personal information in terms of organizational safety control measures, personnel safety control measures, physical safety control measures, technical safety control measures, and understanding of the external environment.